 In Women’s Month, we feature Robyn, an agricultural engineer in our Pietermaritzburg office.

+Robyn graduated as an Agricultural Engineer (Cum Laude) in 2013.
+She continued studying, obtaining an MScEng in the fields of hydrology and soil conservation.
 Robyn joined MBB Consulting Engineers (PMB) full-time in March 2016, having established a close relationship through many years of vacation work there.
 At MBB, Robyn has been involved in projects across a wide range of interests, including dam design, irrigation design and agricultural drainage projects.
 Further along the agricultural supply chain, Robyn has also been involved in the value-adding aspects of agriculture, such as produce packhouses, food-processing facilities, dairies and abattoirs.
 She also has a keen interest in water resources, getting involved in both the hydrological analysis and legislative aspects of these projects.